genestack/user-docs/docs/user-guide/doc-odm-user-guide/how-to-sc-hdf5-transformations.md

 ---

-## How to create or update Sample, Library, or Preparation groups from your H5AD file
+## How to create Sample, Library, or Preparation groups from your H5AD file

-Use this when your study does not yet have SLP groups in ODM, or when you want to derive biosample-level attributes from the cell metadata.
+Use this when your study does not yet have SLP groups in ODM and you want to derive biosample-level attributes from the cell metadata.

 Identify the column in your cell metadata that acts as a biosample identifier.
 Set this as `biosample_column_name`.
 Under the relevant entity (`sample`, `library`, or `preparation`), set `create_new_group: true` and list the columns to export under `columns_to_export`.